labnol/react-tailwind/README.md

 ### `npm run inline`

-This command uses `Gulp` to inline all the JavaScript and CSS files from the production build into a single minified file.
+This command will inline all the JavaScript and CSS files from the production build into a single minified file.

 ### 📧 Contact